 - EESC 205 Computer Applications in Environmental Science and Geology

 Students develop hands-on skills using industry-standard GIS software to complete assignments in urban infrastructure management, environmental modeling, and many other areas, while also learning about GIS as an analytical research tool.
-Requirement may be fulfilled by completing one of the following courses:
+Take this required course:

 - GISC 351 Spatial Analysis